sini/nixkraken/docs/src/dev/packages/index.md

 nix-build ./pkgs
 ```

-To run the packages, either use `nix run` instead of `nix build` or execute the binary stored in `result/bin` after a successful build.
+To run the packages, either execute the binary stored in `result/bin` after a successful build or use `nix run` instead of `nix build` and `nix-build`.

 ## Available packages